copy-editor/nicar/review.md

-The book is elegantly written, truly this generation's Great American Novel.
+The book is egregiously written.
+Truly this generation's Great American Novel.